Abegondo: Parroquias

+Notable landmark

 Cidade Deportiva de Abegondo

-In the municipality there is located the Cidade Deportiva de Abegondo (also known as "El Mundo del Futbol", which is Spanish for "Football World"), that serves as the home stadium for Deportivo Fabril and Deportivo de La Coruña Femenino.
+In the municipality there is located the Cidade Deportiva de Abegondo (also known as "El Mundo del Futbol", which is Spanish for "The World of Football"), that serves as the home stadium for Deportivo Fabril and Deportivo de La Coruña Femenino.
 It is also the training ground of the men's club Deportivo de La Coruña.
 It was opened in 2003.

 The stadium facilities are the central stadium with a capacity of 1,000 seats, 6 grass pitches, 1 fieldturf pitch, 6 seven-a-side pitches and a service building with gymnasium.

+Archaeological monuments

+Abegondo is known to have been continuously inhabited since the Neolithic, with various tumuli and Celtic castros spreaded throughout the municipality, totaling around 20 sites, including remains of Via XX.